Will Beer

 William Andrew Thomas Beer (born 8 October 1988) is an English cricketer.
-Primarily a leg break bowler, he currently plays for Sussex County Cricket Club and Horsham.
-He mainly plays one day cricket.
+Primarily a leg break bowler, he formerly played for Sussex County Cricket Club and currently plays for Horsham.

 Promoted from Sussex's youth academy at the end of 2007, Beer made his first-class debut in the season's opening game against Marylebone Cricket Club.
 Bowling five overs, Beer took one wicket in the MCC's only innings of the match, that of Surrey's Arun Harinath.
 He also made four appearances in the 2008 Twenty20 Cup, where he took three wickets.